United States collections

 - Novels, short stories, plays, and poetry by Scottish authors published abroad

-- Foreign theses on Scottish subjects
+- International theses on Scottish subjects

 - Material on Scottish emigration

-- Foreign translations of Scottish authors
+- Translations of Scottish authors

 The collections are developed in accordance with the Collection Development Policy document and in co-operation with other libraries and institutions.